Dufyz/dufyz/README.md

 - 👀 I’m interested in science for aeroespacial technology
 - 🚀 I’m currently learning about Physics/Astronomy, Math and Machine Learning
-- 📫 You can reach me here on the following social medias: https://linktr.ee/Dufyz
+- 📫 You can reach me on the following social medias: https://linktr.ee/Dufyz

 <!---
 Dufyz/Dufyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.